UCLA School of Education and Information Studies: UCLA Community School (UCLA-CS)

 UCLA-CS is located at the former Ambassador Hotel site in Mid-Wilshire district of Los Angeles.
 The school, a part of the Robert F. Kennedy Community Schools, opened its doors in September 2010 to students in grades K-12.

 Journals

 InterActions

-The school's flagship journal is InterActions: UCLA Journal of Education and Information Studies.
+The school's journal is InterActions: UCLA Journal of Education and Information Studies.
 The journal is "a peer-reviewed on-line journal committed to the promotion of interdisciplinary and critical scholarship.
 Edited by students in the UCLA School of Education and Information Studies, the journal brings together senior and emerging scholars, activists, and professionals whose work covers a broad range of theory and practice."
 The journal is an open access journal housed by the Berkeley Electronic Press and the eScholarship initiative of the California Digital Library.
-The journal's aims and scope are as follows: "InterActions seeks to promote alternative and liberatory visions, methodologies and practices.
-We are particularly interested in work that analyzes inequities and links research to larger social and political contexts, and we encourage contributions that utilize critical frameworks in provocative and politically engaged ways."

 Freire Online Journal

 The school also houses the Freire Online Journal, which publishes "Freirean academic, in the field, experimental, and research-based works."